jswans33/my-full-stack-fastapi-template/utils/puml/docs/README.md

 - If the viewer is not showing the diagrams, make sure you have rendered the diagrams first using `make render-diagrams`.
 - If the code analyzer is not finding all classes or relationships, try using the `--verbose` flag to see more detailed logging: `python -m utils.puml.cli analyze --path=path/to/code --verbose`
 - If the generated diagrams are too complex or cluttered, try analyzing smaller portions of your codebase or specific files instead of entire directories.
-- For large codebases, the module diagram (`--include-modules`) might be more readable than the class diagram.
+- For large codebases, the module diagram (`--modules`) might be more readable than the class diagram.